-Anthony Scaramucci Predicts That GameStop Gate Is The ‘French Revolution Of Finance’
+Anthony Scaramucci Predicts That GameStop Gate Is The 'French Revolution Of Finance'

-Former White House Secretary Anthony Scaramucci claimed on social media that the coordinated effort to inflate the price of GameStop stocks is the start of the “French Revolution” in the business world.
+Former White House Press Secretary Anthony Scaramucci claimed on social media that the coordinated effort to inflate the price of GameStop stocks is the start of the "French Revolution" in the business world.

-As was previously covered by The Inquisitr, Wall Street was stunned yesterday after a large number of members from Reddit group r/WallStreetBets decided to launch a campaign to send GameStop’s stock price soaring.
-One of the main reasons behind the rally was that popular hedge fund Melvin Capital had shorted the stock — in other words, they would make millions should the stocks drop in value and lose millions if the stocks made gains.
+As was previously covered by The Inquisitr, Wall Street was stunned on Wednesday after a large number of members from Reddit group r/WallStreetBets decided to launch a campaign to send GameStop's stock price soaring.
+One of the main reasons behind the rally was that popular hedge fund Melvin Capital had shorted the stock -- in other words, they would make millions should the stocks drop in value and lose millions if the stocks made gains.

-Due to a mixture of both nostalgic love for the video game company and desire to hit back at the Wall Street tycoons who have made billions during the pandemic while the rest of the United States have seen the sharpest increase in poverty rates since the Great Depression, the market aficionados decided to buy en masse so that shares of the company gained more than 1000 percent of its original price.
+Due to a mixture of both nostalgic love for the video game company and desire to hit back at the Wall Street tycoons who have made billions during the pandemic while the rest of the United States has seen the sharpest increase in poverty rates since the Great Depression, the market aficionados decided to buy en masse so that shares of the company gained more than 1000 percent of its original price.

-Though it is not entirely clear why Melvin Capital was targeted — apart from the fact that it is more transparent about its shorting positions — it does appear that GameStop Gate might be the newest form of populist rebellion, Scaramucci warned.
+Though it is not entirely clear why Melvin Capital was targeted -- apart from the fact that it is more transparent about its shorting positions -- it does appear that GameStop-gate might be the newest form of populist rebellion, Scaramucci warned.

 "We are witnessing the French Revolution of Finance," he wrote in a tweet.